jacob-landis/Lumin/SocialMedia/Documentation/readme.txt

 ﻿This document serves as a guide to the features of this project.

+This project is not meant to be downloaded and used by others, although you are welcome to.
+To use it, you will have to generate a database from a working migration and set the new connection string.

-Lumin is a mostly single page web application built using the ASP.Net Core MVC framework.
+Lumin is a mostly single page web application built using the ASP.NET Core MVC framework.
-Outside of the main page, there is only pages for login, account creation, and account deletion.
+Outside of the main page, there are only pages for login, account creation, and account deletion.
 Front end consists of TypeScript, CSS, and HTML.